isb-cgc/readthedocs/docs/source/sections/Support.rst

 (email info@isb-cgc.org) and we will work with you to determine the best approach to run the analysis you have in mind.

-**Google Genomics** provides tools for storing, processing, exploring, and sharing DNA sequence reads, reference-based alignments, and variant calls, using Google's infrastructure.
-An extensive Cookbook_ here on Read the Docs as well as an ever-growing set of examples on github_ showcase some of the tools at your disposal.